FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/python_sdk/install.md

     jsonrpc_listen_port=8545
 ```

-Switch to Python-sdk directory.
-In the client _ config.py file, change 'channel _ host' to the actual IP address, and 'channel _ port' to the 'channel _ listen _ port' obtained in the previous step:
+Switch to the python-sdk directory and modify 'channel _ host' in the client _ config.py file to the actual IP address, and 'channel _ port' to the 'channel _ listen _ port' obtained in the previous step:

 ```bash
 channel_host = "127.0.0.1"